FraserThompson/dunedinsound.com/src/content/artists/the_all_seeing_hand/index.md

 ---
-title: 'The All Seeing Hand'
+title: The All Seeing Hand
-permalink: /artists/the_all_seeing_hand/
-layout: band
-parent: Artists
+origin: Wellington
 ---